Intro background

 Earth Overshoot

 Look around at all the things you use in a day.
 Where do they all come from?
 What kind of materials went into them?
-What resources got used up in the process of getting the item to you?
-What happens if you put the item in the garbage versus if you donate it to a thrift store?
-These are among the many questions you could be asking related to the impact of the use of materials and natural resources.
+What resources were used up in the process of getting the item to you?
+What happens if you put the item in the garbage versus donating it to a thrift store?
+These are among the many questions you could be asking related to the impact of using materials and natural resources.
 As we make decisions on what we buy and what we do when we’re finished with it, we’ll return more things to the beginning of the cycle rather than lose them forever as waste.

 If the world's population lived like the US, we would need 5 Earths!
 On the other end of the chart is India with only 0.7 Earths necessary to sustain their lifestyle.